hsouri/Fashion-MNIST/README.md

 Note: Please download and copy fashion train set into the fashion folder of the data folder.
 Link: http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/train-images-idx3-ubyte.gz

-The results are saved into `out.txt` file.
+To see the classification accuraacies take a look at `out.txt` file.

 # Getting Started
 Clone this repository with the following command: